 Lenses made with lightweight materials such as plastic can be a popular choice for very active children.
 If your child plays any sports, we recommend you get protective glasses or sports goggles with polycarbonate lenses.
 These will protect your child’s eyes against any sports injuries.

-Book an Appointment
+Book an appointment

-Book an appointment online at Leightons Opticians and Hearing Care or call us on 0800 40 20 20 today.
+Book an appointment online at Leightons Opticians & Hearing Care or call us on 0800 40 20 20 today.
 We are open by appointment only, with the safety of you and our practice teams as our top priority.